algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Main Success Scenario:

-1. The candidate logs into the Adopte Un Candidat application.
+1. The candidate logs into the "Adopte Un Candidat" application.
 2. They receive a notification about a job offer.
 3. The candidate navigates to the "Job Offers" section.
 4. They review the details of the job offer, including position, salary, and benefits.